non-local/obsidian-AI-node-extender/README.md

 - Enhance installation instructions, README file, and create a demo video

 ## Current Project State
-The project is in a pre-alpha stage - I've developed it until it seems to work co
+The project is in a pre-alpha stage - I've developed it until it seems to work correctly for me.

+## Build Instructions
+Firs